 “Please make sure the patient is on the table correctly,” replied the smooth feminine voice.

 “Where can I wash up?”
 I asked Mac.

-“Go through the double doors to the scrub room,” she said distractedly so I motioned Tom and Larry away, before heading into the scrub room.
+“Go through the double doors to the scrub room,” she said distractedly, so I motioned the other boys’ away, before heading into the scrub room.
 The pair went out to the waiting room.
 I saw a long metal sink, so pulled off my bloodied Christmas jumper and washed my hands, scrubbing all the blood off.
 Once I was relatively clean and dry, I went outside to the other boys.